by Fleur Feeney |

 I wouldn’t say this film blew my mind, but I do think it was a story that needed to be told.
 Mimi Leder directed a stellar cast, made tax law and legal technicalities interesting, and moved the audience with an inspirational tale.
 There was love from start to finish, for Ruth, for her family and for the audience.

-Yes, Bader Ginsburg’s origin story is being told, but I don’t doubt there are even more women sat in lecture theatres today – and I’m sure they will all be raising their hands.
+Yes it’s Bader Ginsburg’s origin story being told, but there are even more women sat in lecture theatres today, and I’m sure they will all be raising their hands.